postmanlabs/labs-docs/src/pages/docs/integrations/webhooks.md

 }
 ```

-## Send collection activity feed to Custom Webhooks
+## Send collection activity feed to custom webhooks

 The activity feed is where you can view all changes being made to your Postman collection by your teammates.
-Integrating with Webhooks gives you the freedom to connect with email services like Outlook, Gmail, or a custom SMTP service.
+Integrating with webhooks gives you the freedom to connect with email services like Outlook, Gmail, or a custom SMTP service.

-To send collection activity feed to Custom webhooks:
+To send collection activity feed to custom webhooks:

 1. Click **Add Integration**.
 2. In the **Collection Activity Feed** page, enter the webhook URL to send team updates to this specific URL.
 3. Click **Add Integration**.

-## Send Monitor run results to Custom Webhooks
+## Send Monitor run results to custom webhooks

 Postman Monitors allows you to run your collections on a schedule without any manual intervention.
-With the Custom webhooks, you can use those results by connecting to other available services.
+With the custom webhooks, you can use those results by connecting to other available services.

-To send monitor run results to Custom Webhooks:
+To send monitor run results to custom webhooks:

 1. Click **Add Integration**.
-2. In the **Monitor Run Results** page, select the monitor you want to send to Custom webhooks.
+2. In the **Monitor Run Results** page, select the monitor you want to send to custom webhooks.
 3. Click **Add Integration**.

 [![webhook_mon_runs](https://assets.postman.com/postman-docs/webhooks_monitors1.png)](https://assets.postman.com/postman-docs/webhooks_monitors1.png)

 You can also configure advanced options to alert you when a monitor run completes or when three failures occur and the first monitor run after those failures completes successfully.

-Your integration has now been set up successfully.
+Your integration should be ready.
 Whenever your monitor runs, the results will be posted to your webhook.

 ## Monitor Run Results